How to Be Patient with Yourself

 A Practical Next Step

-If impatience with yourself is connected to not knowing who you are or where you are headed — if you are frustrated because you feel lost or unclear about your calling — we built something to help.
+If your impatience with yourself is tangled up with not knowing who you are or where you are headed — if you are frustrated because you feel lost or unclear about your calling — that is what we built the Calling Test for.
+It gives you language and a framework for the questions you have been carrying, and a likely next step to pray over.
+About 10 minutes.
+No email.
+No cost.

 How to Deal with Failure